 Although many claim that borage oil is a great natural treatment for eczema, the available research is mixed, especially with oral supplements.
-In a 2003 study that looked at 140 adults and children with eczema, for example, the researchers didn't find a significant difference between the effectiveness of borage oil supplements and placebos over a 12-week period.
+In a 2003 study1 that looked at 140 adults and children with eczema, for example, the researchers didn't find a significant difference between the effectiveness of borage oil supplements and placebos over a 12-week period.

-Later, a 2010 review of a dozen studies assessing borage oil as a treatment for eczema, all involving a mix of oral and topical applications, was slightly more optimistic, concluding that borage oil might be useful for some patients "with less severe atopic dermatitis who are seeking an alternative treatment."
-This supports another study, which found that eczema symptoms were alleviated when children wore undershirts that had been "coated" in borage oil.
+Later, a 2010 review2 of a dozen studies assessing borage oil as a treatment for eczema, all involving a mix of oral and topical applications, was slightly more optimistic, concluding that borage oil might be useful for some patients "with less severe atopic dermatitis who are seeking an alternative treatment."
+This supports another study3, which found that eczema symptoms were alleviated when children wore undershirts that had been "coated" in borage oil.

 Bottom line: For eczema, go with a topical borage oil over a supplement.

 Good news if you have achy joints: There's some decent evidence that borage oil helps patients with arthritis.
 Borage oil, which we've already established has anti-inflammatory properties, has been shown in studies to improve mobility and reduce symptoms among patients with rheumatoid arthritis.
 Studies have also found that there were no significant side effects associated with using borage oil as a treatment for arthritis.

 Gingivitis (inflammation of the gums) isn't an issue you probably think about much, but it can have a big impact on your overall health.
 Not to sound too much like your dentist, but gingivitis is at the root of many bigger health problems, including respiratory disease, diabetes, coronary artery disease, stroke, and rheumatoid arthritis.